taunsquared/graphic-novel-thesis/ComicBookScript/old/2018-09-23_World-timeline.md

 ### 2040

 Education is still in crisis, cities are overcrowded, and rural communities are dying.
-Many of the scientists and engineers who once worked with Elon Musk and SpaceX have gone on to establish The Space Consortium, which has just established a research base on Mars.
+Many of the scientists and engineers who once worked with Elon Musk and SpaceX have gone on to establish The Space Consortium.

-A group of researchers working on genetically engineered yeast for monitoring female reproductive health accidentally culture a mutant strain that at its glass vial and turned into a slug-worm-shaped mass that melted away after a few hours.
+A group of researchers working on genetically engineered yeast for monitoring female reproductive health accidentally culture a mutant strain that ate its glass vial and turned into a slug-worm-shaped mass that melted away after a few hours in isolation.
 The researchers made note of the process that produced this yeast mutant in an online, freely accessible publication on a report on "failed" genetically engineered yeast biofactories.

 ### 2041